idaholab/Deep-Lynx/priv/wiki/home_liveview_and_tab_system.md

 Because this function relies on the LiveView calling it being mounted at the router, it will not work when in a nested LiveView.
 While you can still call `Phoenix.LiveView.push_patch/2` in a nested LiveView to trigger state update without re-rendering, that patch should be handled by `HomeLive` - and propagated downwards as a message.

 **Solution**: You can call `Phoenix.LiveView.push_patch/3` at any point as long as you make sure the URL supplied is mounted like below on the router.
 The HomeLive module will propagate your patch and parameters downwards to the proper tab as a message.
+Handle that message with the `Phoenix.LiveView.handle_info/2` callback.
+The message pattern for patches is `{:patch, params, uri}`.

 ```elixir
 # The HomeLive view's handle_params/3 function will propagate all patches downwards to the enclosed tab